UnlyEd/next-right-now/README_DEPENDENCIES.md

 ## isomorphic-unfetch

-> Can be used to either polyfill the whole app, or used as a `fetch` function.
+> Can be used to either polyfill the whole app, or used as a `fetch` function. _(Stands for "isomorphic universal fetch")_

 - [`isomorphic-unfetch`](https://www.npmjs.com/package/isomorphic-unfetch): Switches between unfetch & node-fetch for client & server.

 There are several libs to allow fetching data from a react app, [here is a comparison](https://www.npmtrends.com/isomorphic-fetch-vs-isomorphic-unfetch-vs-universal-fetch).

-The main reason for choosing this one is its very small bundle size.
+The main reason for choosing this one is its very small bundle size, and it's universal.

 ---